If you want to learn new skills, the process can be easy and fun.

 You should not try to reproduce anyone else’s journey.

-Why should you take me seriously – apart from the fact that I just gave you the most powerful advice upfront?
+Why should you take me seriously – apart from the fact that I just gave you the most powerful advice for learning any new skill upfront?

 - Written multiple bestselling books